-Table 4.2 Entities expressions of the same work.
-Generally, when a significant degree of independent intellectual or artistic effort is involved in the production of an expression , the result is viewed as a new work with a derivation relationship to the source work .
+Table 4.2 Entities expressions of it are created.
+Bibliographic and cultural conventions play a crucial role in determining the exact boundaries between similar instances of works.
+User needs are the basis for determining whether instances of expression are considered to belong to the same instance of work.
+When the majority of users, for most general purposes, would regard the expression instances as being intellectually equivalent, then these expressions are considered to be expressions of the same work.
+Generally, when a significant degree of independent intellectual or artistic effort is involved in the production of an expression , the result is viewed as a new work with a transformation relationship to the source work .
 Thus paraphrases, rewritings, adaptations for children, parodies, musical variations on a theme and free transcriptions of a musical composition are usually considered to represent new works .
 Similarly, adaptations of a work from one literary or art form to another (e.g., dramatizations, adaptations from one medium of the graphic arts to another, etc.) are considered to represent new works .
 Abstracts, digests and summaries are also considered to represent new works .
 Examples {Homer's Odyssey} {Henry Gray's Anatomy of the human body} {Agatha Christie's They do it with mirrors} {Laura Hillenbrand's Seabiscuit: an American legend} {Eric Knight's Lassie come-home} {Lassie come home} [film, first release 1943] {Ursula K. Le Guin's The Earthsea trilogy} {Ursula K. Le Guin's The tombs of Atuan} [a novel which is part of the Earthsea trilogy] {René Goscinny and Albert Uderzo's Astérix le Gaulois} [a collaboratively created work in which Goscinny wrote the text and Uderzo created the drawings] {Johann Sebastian Bach's The art of the fugue} {Wolfgang Amadeus Mozart's Piano sonata KV 281 in B flat major} {Wolfgang Amadeus Mozart's Rondo KV 494} {Johannes Brahms's String quartet Op.
 51 n.
-1 in C minor} {IFLA Journal} {IFLA series on bibliographic control} [a monographic series, an aggregating work] {François Truffault's Jules et Jim} {Microsoft Excel} {The Dewey Decimal Classification (DDC)} {WebDewey} [software for displaying and searching the DDC, created by Pansoft GmbH] {The Ordnance Survey's 1:50 000 Landranger series} {Auguste Rodin's The thinker} {Raoul Dufy's Racecourse in Epsom} {Barnett Newman's Voice of fire} {I want to hold your hand} [a song by John Lennon and Paul McCartney]
+1 in C minor} {IFLA Journal} {IFLA series on bibliographic control} [a monographic series, an aggregating work] {François Truffault's Jules et Jim} {Microsoft Excel} {The Dewey Decimal Classification (DDC)}